K0Tarsis/Test_Task_Django_Langchain/README.md

 ---

 ### 2. Build and Start the Application
-Build and start the application using Docker:
+Run in project directory:
 ```bash
 docker-compose up --build
 ```